CrimsonTLU/EstGEC-Punct_Synthesis/README.md

 1. Text file, meant to be human readable
 2. Binary file, meant to be consumed by the main script

+In general, the logic chain of the statistics is as follows:

+Total number of sentences > Number of punctuation errors in total > No. of punct errors by type > Frequency of every punctuation under specific error type > Context sensitive frequencies (punctuation and preceding/following word etc)

 ## Output structure:
 Parallel corpora consists of matching files with suffixes **.correct** and **.incorrect** accordingly.
 There are both joint sets and subsets: